About ISU Extension and Outreach: Union County

 We can anticipate trends, build relationships, and catalyze opportunities because we are part of the ongoing life of our communities, committed to healthy people, healthy environments, and healthy economies.

 Union County Extension Council - A county council is elected to determine the direction of programming to meet the needs of Union County citizens.
-Council meetings are held on the first Tuesday of each month at the Extension office in Creston.
+Council meetings are held on the second Monday of each month at the Extension office in Creston.

 4-H - Union County Extension provides programs for promoting positive youth development.
 Union County conducts 4-H programming in three modes: